-The CM must meet with the participant to provide support and information on the impact of dis-enrolling from PDS and to offer any support that may be required to mitigate issues prompting the participant to request dis-enrollment.
-The CM is responsible for informing the participant of the impacts and risks of disenrollment.
-If the participant still wishes to continue with disenrollment the CM will assist the participant, their legal guardian or authorized representative, if applicable, in locating traditional service providers to meet their needs.
-The CM shall take action in locating traditional service providers to the participant?s, their legal guardian, or authorized representative request to disenroll.
+The service advisor must meet with the participant to provide support and information on the impact of dis-enrolling from PDS and to offer any support that may be required to mitigate issues prompting the participant to request dis-enrollment.
+The service advisor is responsible for informing the participant of the impacts and risks of disenrollment.
+If the participant still wishes to continue with disenrollment the service advisor will assist the participant, their legal guardian or authorized representative, if applicable, in locating traditional service providers to meet their needs.
+The service advisor shall take action in locating traditional service providers within seven (7) calendar days of the participant's, their legal guardian, or authorized representative request to disenroll.